OwlCyberDefense/clip/README.md

 generate the package(s).

 ##### How do I get the dependencies for the host?
-Run ` ./bootstrap.sh `
+Run `./bootstrap.sh` from within the clip directory.

-##### I am getting warnings at install time stating ` some of the packages you have selected for install are missing dependencies. `
+##### I am getting warnings at install time stating "some of the packages you have selected for install are missing dependencies."
 The tools don't do a full dependency check at build time.
 That is because you could be pointing to additional yum repos at install time via the command-line (etc).
-If anyone knows of a method to verify deps at build time please shoot us an email.
+If anyone knows of a method to verify dependencies at build time please shoot us an email.

-The way you fix it is by making sure the referenced package is present in the repos in CONFIG_REPOS.
+The way you fix it is by making sure the referenced package is present in the repos in `CONFIG_REPOS`.
 A common cause is lacking the Optional channel repo when building on RHEL.
 This typically results in libxslt-python dep errors.